Skip to main content

 What You Will Achieve

-By the end of this tutorial, you will have Risksheet installed in your Polarion ALM environment with the administration pages accessible and the Risksheet topic visible in your project navigation.
-You will be ready to create your first risk analysis document.
+By the end of this tutorial, you will have Risksheet installed in your Siemens Polarion ALM environment with the administration pages accessible and the Risksheet topic available for your projects.
+You will be ready to enable Risksheet in a project and create your first risk analysis document.

 Prerequisites